Whip Cream, foolproof recipe for stabilized whipped cream with a festive touch!

 - Star tip, this is the size tip I used for the pictures on this post in case you were wondering.

-Cinnamon Stabilized Whipped Cream
+Stabilized Whip Cream

 - 2 cups heaving whipping cream